Need legal advice now from an employment law solicitor in London or Brighton?

 If the case proceeds to a hearing, an additional daily fee of £1,200 to £2,400 plus VAT will be applied for the solicitor in attendance, depending on the seniority of the solicitor.

-5. Disbursements and third party costs
+5. Disbursements and third-party costs

 6. How long will an unfair dismissal claim take?

-Meet our employment law team in London and Brighton.
+Meet our expert employment law team.

 Paul Britton